 The Board of the Namibian Stock eXchange (NSX) is responsible for the ongoing assessment of NSX policies relating to the duties and responsibilities of the Board and the delegation of powers.
-The NamCode Reports on Corporate Governance, based on international best practices, including the King III report, detailing the importance of corporate governance in achieving financial objectives and fulfilling corporate responsibilities.
+The NamCode Reports on Corporate Governance, based on international best practices, including the outdated King III report, detailing the importance of corporate governance in achieving financial objectives and fulfilling corporate responsibilities.
 This is to ensure that corporate governance requirements are met and that the core principles of accountability, integrity and transparency are adhered to.

 At present the NSX is a non-proprietary association licensed by the Namibia Financial Institutions Supervisory Authority (NAMFISA) to operate as a stock exchange within Namibia in terms of the Stock Exchanges Control Act of 1985 (SECA).
 The NSX has 43 founder members and 6 stock broking members (the rights holders) who may attend general meetings of the association and annually elect the directors and appoint the auditors of the NSX and its subsidiaries.
 NAMFISA has been authorised to draft a Financial Institutions and Markets Bill (FIM Bill) to replace various financial sector Acts including the SECA and it has been announced that the Act will be tabled in Parliament this year.
-At the November 2012 consultative meeting with members of the financial sector NAMFISA announced that the NSX would be required to convert to a company within 12 months of the enactment of the FIM Bill, i.e. to demutualise.
+At the November 2012 consultative meeting with members of the FIM Bill, i.e. to demutualise.
 The principle was approved in 2015, but the change will be significant and have consequences which will require interaction with and the approval of the rights holders.
 The NSX is proactively preparing for this eventuality as it is an extensive process.